 At Flight Deck Air Combat Center you can test your skills on the same equipment that fighter pilots use to train in an authentic military flight simulation center.
 It is open to the public, with a minimum age of 11 and a minimum height of 41" tall.
 The center is also available for group events.

 Los Angeles County Air Show

-The Burbank Aviation Museum is a collection of artifacts on the history of aviation in Burbank that is looking for a home.
-In the meantime, they have an exhibit open Sundays from noon till 3 pm at The Portal of the Folded Wings, a shrine to aviation at the Valhalla Memorial Park just south of Bob Hope Burbank Airport.
+The Burbank Aviation Museum is home to a collection of artifacts on the history of aviation.
+They have an exhibit open Sundays from noon till 3 p.m. at The Portal of the Folded Wings, a shrine to aviation at the Valhalla Memorial Park just south of Bob Hope Burbank Airport.
 Twenty-four aviation pioneers are buried at the site.